smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 The Subscription Manager system has the following limitations:

 - Each subscription supports up to 100 consumer contracts.
 If you need more than 100 consumers, create multiple subscriptions.
-- Each subscription must maintain a minimum balance in order to fund requests from consumer contracts.
-If your balance drops below this threshold
+- Each subscription must maintain a sufficient balance to fund requests from consumer contracts.
+If your balance cannot cover the cost to complete a request, the request remains pending.
+Top up the subscription balance with LINK.
+The request will go through automatically as long as you made the request in the last 24 hours.

 ## Subscription billing

 For Chainlink VRF v2 to fulfill your requests, you must maintain a sufficient amount of LINK in your subscription balance.
-If the total cost of a request exceeds your subscription balance, top up the subscription balance with LINK and the request will go through automatically as long as the request was made in the last 24 hours.
 Gas cost calculation includes the following variables:

 - **Gas price:** The current gas price, which fluctuates depending on network conditions